BrownUniversity/brown-university-components/README.md

 * `Hamburger`

   _This is a primitive used by `NavbarNav` and `SiteNav`.
-You probably want to use one of those components instead._
+You might want to use one of those components instead._

   **Example:**